rajat552/waste-management/README.md

 bash
 Copy
 Edit
-mysql -u your-username -p my_database < schema.sql
+mysql -u rootWaste_Management -p my_database < schema.sql
 Update your database configuration in the project (usually in a .env file or config file) with your MySQL username, password, and database name.

 5. Start the Node.js server: